-willing to accept the job offer.
-In order to prevent subjects from choosing the preferred rather the just acceptable distance, the text made clear that the employer had already determined the actual place of work for the job offer and that the choice had no influence on the actual place of work.
-While the first location always matched the subject's current situation regarding commuting distance and time, each of the following workplace options added another 5 kilometers and 5.49 minutes, respectively.5 In doing so, we assume an average speed of about 55 km/h, which we derived from the longitudinal study of the German Socio-Economic Panel (Sozio-oekonomisches Panel, 2021).6 In order to create uniform conditions, we also specified in the first decision
+Each subject received a fictitious job offer for a permanent position.
+To motivate a job change independent from tax considerations, the net salary offered was 20% higher than the current net salary reported by the subjects.
+The job offer indicated that their potential new employer has several job locations, but it does not yet specify to which location the offer refers.
+Below the job description, subjects found a table of eleven job locations, sorted in ascending order by distance and travel time considering their current residence.
+Subjects were then asked to indicate the furthest job location where they would just be willing to accept the job offer.
+To prevent subjects from choosing the preferred rather than the just acceptable distance, the text made clear that the employer had already determined the actual place of work for the job offer and that the subject's choice would have no influence on the actual place of work.
+While the first location always matched the subject's current situation regarding commuting distance and time7, each of the following workplace options added another 5 kilometers and 5.49 minutes, respectively.8 In doing so, we assumed an average speed of approximately 55 km/h, which we derived from the longitudinal study of the German Socio-Economic Panel (Sozio-oekonomisches Panel, 2021).9